Etihad in final talks to buy India carrier stake

 A deal, which the official said could be announced by next week, would be the first since the government relaxed ownership rules in September to allow foreign airlines to invest up to 49 percent in a domestic carrier.

 "Etihad has not yet decided.
-They are talking to both," said the official, who has knowledge of the talks but declined to be named as the negotiations are confidential.
+They are talking to both," said the officials, who has knowledge of the talks but declined to be named as the negotiations are confidential.

-The decision is now with the board of Etihad and Abu Dhabi's state-owned investment fund Mubadala , said one Dubai-based source who did not want to be identified as discussions were private.

-Indian financial firm Edelweiss is advising Kingfisher.
-The firm and the airline's management team have met with Etihad several times over the last few days.

-Buying into Jet is seen as more lucrative for Etihad as the two carriers already have a code-sharing agreement and could target the market share of state-owned Air India and Dubai-based Emirates Airline , the latter of which dominates routes between India and the Middle East.
+Buying into Jet is seen as more lucrative for Etihad as the two carriers already have a code-sharing agreement and could target the market share of state-owned Air India and Dubai-based Emirates Airline , which dominates routes between India and the Middle East.

 But a stake in Kingfisher, which has been grounded after its licences were suspended and whose owner, liquor baron Vijay Mallya, has been looking for an investor for more than a year, would be cheaper.